geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-09/meeting-transcript.md

 ##### **Chenyu & Geohot** [[00:20:07](https://www.youtube.com/watch?v=axTYYYYOHHY&t=1207)]
 Chenyu: Yeah.
 Testing?
-Chenyu: Yeah, so we have the script to test hugging face models, but it's not ready to be put in CI yet.
+Yeah, so we have the script to test hugging face models, but it's not ready to be put in CI yet.
-Chenyu: I give it a try, and I found a bug.
+I give it a try, and I found a bug.
-Chenyu: So there are things to improve, but it definitely helped catching other things in the ONNX parser, so we already got values from it.
+So there are things to improve, but it definitely helped catching other things in the ONNX parser, so we already got values from it.
 Geohot: How slow is it?
 Chenyu: So the problem is it's fast once you have the model download and you just want to run the model.
-Chenyu: That's a few seconds per model.
+That's a few seconds per model.
 Geohot: How big are the models?

 ##### **Chenyu**